cinecove/defunctr/README.md

 * `.opera` or `.no-opera`: Defines if the browser is Opera.
 This feature is turned off by adding `defunctr-ie-only`.

 * `.ie-version-7` and `.no-ie-version-7`: Defines if the browser is IE 7.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-version-off`.
 * `.ie-version-8` and `.no-ie-version-8`: Defines if the browser is IE 8.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-version-off`.
 * `.ie-version-9` and `.no-ie-version-9`: Defines if the browser is IE 9.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-version-off`.

 * `.ie-gt-6` and `.no-ie-gt-6`: Defines if the browser is IE 7+.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-gt-off`.
 * `.ie-gt-7` and `.no-ie-gt-7`: Defines if the browser is IE 8+.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-gt-off`.
 * `.ie-gt-8` and `.no-ie-gt-8`: Defines if the browser is IE 9+.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-gt-off`.
 * `.ie-gt-9` and `.no-ie-gt-9`: Defines if the browser is IE 10+.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-gt-off`.

 * `.ie-lt-7` and `.no-ie-lt-7`: Defines if the browser is less than IE 7.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-lt-off`.
 * `.ie-lt-8` and `.no-ie-lt-8`: Defines if the browser is less than IE 8.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-lt-off`.
 * `.ie-lt-9` and `.no-ie-lt-9`: Defines if the browser is less than IE 9.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-lt-off`.
 * `.ie-lt-10` and `.no-ie-lt-10`: Defines if the browser is less than IE 10.
-This feature is turned off by adding `defunctr-ie-only`.
+This feature is turned off by adding `defunctr-lt-off`.

 ### Limitations on this release